fedi-e2ee/public-key-directory-specification/Specification.md

 ### BurnDown

+> [!NOTE]
+> BurnDown will not be sent through the usual ActivityPub flow.

 A `BurnDown` message acts as a soft delete for all public keys and auxiliary data for a given Actor, unless they are under the effect of [Fireproof](#fireproof).